rei/rei-cedar-docs/docs/components/checkboxes/README.md

 ## Accessibility

-Many WCAG requierments are contextual to their implementation.
+Many WCAG requirements are contextual to their implementation.
 To ensure that usage of this component complies with accessibility guidelines you are responsible for the following:

 - Each checkbox must be focusable and keyboard accessible: